akhandps/akhandps.github.io/_posts/2016-04-16-GodsDream.markdown

 >If (1) is true, then we will almost certainly go extinct before reaching posthumanity.
 If (2) is true, then there must be a strong convergence among the courses of advanced civilizations so that virtually none contains any relatively wealthy individuals who desire to run ancestor-simulations and are free to do so.
 If (3) is true, then we almost certainly live in a simulation.
 In the dark forest of our current ignorance, it seems sensible to apportion one’s credence roughly evenly between (1), (2), and (3).
 Unless we are now living in a simulation, our descendants will almost certainly never run an ancestor-simulation.

+To summarize, what he is saying essentially, is that if given enough computational power and will to do so, we will run our own simulation of life.
+And if we do, that means, it could be strongly argued that we ourselves are living in one such simulation.

-So, what he is saying is that we are most likely a player in a Computer game, which some random dudes have programmed and are just watching it.
-Thank God(In this case the programmer/s) , the Game is not Counter Strike, where Ts and CTs are just shooting each other and spawning again to do the same.
+So, what it means is that we are most likely a player in a Computer game, which some random dudes have programmed and are just watching it.
+Thank God(In this case the programmer/s) , the Game is not Counter Strike, where Ts and CTs are just shooting each other and spawning again to do the same(Wait, are we sure of this?).

-Well all this mind numbing discussion does is to create a horrid picture of we being nothing or living in nothing.
+Well all this mind numbing discussion does, is to create a horrid picture of we being nothing or living in nothing.
 But where is the proof that we are indeed living in a Simulation/Dream.
 That is an argument for the next post, till then enjoy the Matrix.